rillonline/writing/signs-and-wonders.md

 with a man she has never seen before holding her hand and telling her to rise.
 No wonder she sits up.

-Our reading today has been building to this moment, when the ordinary becomes the extrodinary.
+Our reading today has been building to this moment, when the ordinary becomes the extraordinary.
 The power of God is loose in Joppa.
 Tabitha lives.

 The good news spreads quickly and many come to trust in Jesus.
 But surely there were those who called it, by our